JP-Gao/STA220FinalProject/README.md

 3) Vehicle characteristics: vehicle year, make, model, color, mpg, mileage, fuel type, drive type, style, etc.
 4) Vehicle history information: number of reported accidents and previous owners, title and usage type, etc.

+## Limitations:
+Since there are no available api to use, web scraping and html parsing are used to extract information from Truecar.com.
+However, the website limit the total number of listings to be presented to users as 9900 cars, even though there are over 1 million listed used cars on the website.
+When I tried to get the 9900 cars, I used to default 'Best Match' search term to minimize the potential bias caused by the sampling and presenting procedure by the website.
+One of the important assumptions I make is that I assume the 9900 vehicle listings I scraped from the Truecar.com are randomly sampled from the total population.
+Therefore, the following analysis can well represent the real distribution and characteristics of whole population.

 ## Questions:
 Some questions I am interested to answer include:
 1) What's the geospatial and temporal distribution of number of used cars?
 How other variables impact the distribution of listings?